or Where are they now?

 - Nathan Daniel formed Danelectro in 1947 in Redbank, NJ.
 I’ve mentioned Danelectro guitars in my blogs previously.
 The company was sold in 1966 and stopped production in 1969.
 Danelectro branded products are now owned by the Evets Corporation.

 - Guild began in New York in 1953 but eventually moved to Rhode Island.
 Fender purchased Guild in 1995.
-Guild is currently a Fender brand of acoustic guitars.
-The classic Guild electric guitars are no longer being made.
+Fender seemed only interested in Guild as a brand of acoustic guitars.
+The classic Guild electric guitars were not being made at first.
+But then some of the classic electric models were re-introduced.
+Cordoba Music Group (makers of classical guitars) purchased Guild and sells both electric and acoustic models based on the old designs.

-- Charles Kaman began Ovation guitars in New Hartford, CT in 1965.
-In 2008 Fender acquired Kaman Music Corporation including Ovation®, Takamine® and Hamer® guitars.
+- Charles Kaman began In 2008 Fender acquired Kaman Music Corporation including Ovation®, Takamine® and Hamer® guitars. guitars in New Hartford, CT in 1965.

 - Bob Taylor and Kurt Listug founded Taylor Guitars in 1974 in El Cajon, CA.

-- Heritage Guitars was founded by former Gibson employees who were left behind in Kalamazoo MI when Gibson moved production to Nashville, TN in 1985.
+- was founded by former Gibson employees who were left behind in Kalamazoo MI when Gibson moved production to Nashville, TN in 1985.

 This is not a complete list of former or current American guitar companies.
 Among the omissions are Steinberger electric guitars and basses, now part of Gibson and Carvin, who is still independently owned and sells only direct, not through distributors or stores.
 I have not included the past great archtop luthiers such as D’Angelico, D’Aquisto or current archtop makers such as Bennedetto.
 Nor have I included the many smaller USA luthiers who are currently building excellent guitars such as Huss & Dalton, Foggy Bottom or Collings.